 About Grey Matter Research:

-Grey Matter Research is a marketing research and consumer insights company located in Phoenix, Arizona.
-Grey Matter has extensive experience with research related to non-profit organizations, with numerous donor-supported organizations as clients.
+Grey Matter Research is a marketing research and consumer insights company with extensive experience serving non-profit organizations.
+We have many donor-supported organizations and ministries as clients.
 Grey Matter works directly with donor-supported organizations and in partnership with the fundraising, branding, and marketing services agencies that support them.